Restore an app in Azure

-The Web Apps Restore feature lets you restore your web app on-demand to a previous state, or create a new web app based on one of your original web app's backups.
-Creating a new web app that runs in parallel to the latest version can be useful for A/B testing.
+This article shows you how to restore an app in Azure App Service that you have previously backed up (see Back up your app in Azure).
+You can restore your app with its linked databases (SQL Database or MySQL) on-demand to a previous state, or create a new app based on one of your original app's backup.
+Creating a new app that runs in parallel to the latest version can be useful for A/B testing.

-On the Settings blade of your web app in the Azure portal, click the Backups option to display the Backups blade.
-Scroll in this blade and select one of the backup item based on the BACKUP TIME and the STATUS from the backup list.
+On the Settings blade of your app in the Azure Portal, click Backups to display the Backups blade.
+Then click Restore Now in the command bar.

 A list of your existing storage accounts will be displayed.